 Adobe Captivate 2017 offers powerful capabilities to create fully responsive eLearning courses.
 What is notable is that there is no trade-off on visual punch or the learning experience.

 In this blog, I summarise my pick of the top 10 key features of Adobe Captivate 2017.
-Additionally, I outline EI Design’s capability in pushing the envelope further on creating responsive eLearning courses through customisation on the tool.
+Additionally, I outline EI’s capability in pushing the envelope further on creating responsive eLearning courses through customisation on the tool.
 With these approaches we create a higher learner engagement and higher learnability.

 Traditionally, the previous releases of Adobe Captivate were deemed suitable primarily for designing courses on Application Simulation.